 “These are not easy times, but on the plus side, our community has responded as well as any and better than most.
 We have done that by putting community first.”

 “At first, the discussion was about how the various community agencies anticipated modifying their existing programs.
 With the escalation of the virus and the need to implement new protocols, the conversation shifted because we all had to address how we would be modifying our entire operations.”

 According to Silver, it has been “. . . a very positive experience . . . and a productive effort to ensure that we emerge from COVID even stronger than before.”

-Maxine Fischbein is a Calgary-based freelance writer for Alberta Jewish News who is currently living on Zoom.
+Maxine Fischbein is a Local Journalism Initiative writer for Alberta Jewish News.